unraid/docs/docs/unraid-os/system-administration/secure-your-server/secure-your-outgoing-comms.md

 To route all Unraid traffic through a commercial VPN:

-1. Download the WireGuard config from your provider.
+1. Download the %%WireGuard|wireguard%% config from your provider.
 2. In ***Settings → VPN Manager***, select **Import Config** and upload the file.
 3. Optionally, rename the tunnel.
 4. Click **Apply**.